A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Data Exploration

-\subsection{Singular Value decomposition}
+\subsection{Singular Value Decomposition}

-Singular value decomposition (SVD) is a commonly used matrix factorization method that decomposes a matrix $A$ into the product of three matrices: $A=USV^T$ \cite{trefethen1997numerical}.
-SVD can be used as a dimension reduction technique that allows identification of directions of high variance via the left and right singular vectors $U$ and $V$.
-The SVD is related to the well-known Principal Component Analysis (PCA).
-While the PCA is a linear projection of data via singular vectors, the SVD offers a full matrix factorization.
-For the matrix of respondents and responses, the SVD can suggest survey questions that are significant in confirming or discarding a diagnosis of obstructive sleep apnea.
+Singular value decomposition (SVD) is a commonly used matrix factorization method that decomposes a matrix $A$ into a product of three matrices: $A=USV^T$, where $U$, $V$ are unitary matrices, while $S$ is a rectangular diagonal matrix \cite{trefethen1997numerical}.
+SVD can be used as a dimension reduction technique through selecting directions of high variance via the left and right singular vectors that make up matrices $U$ and $V$.
+This method is related to the well-known Principal Component Analysis (PCA).
+While PCA is a factorization of the covariance or correlation matrix, the SVD offers a full matrix factorization of the original data matrix.
+Applied to the matrix of respondents and responses, the SVD can suggest the survey questions that are significant in confirming or discarding a diagnosis of OSA.
 It also suggests ways in which presentation may be divergent among distinct groups of children.
 Here we examine survey data only, discarding the craniofacial data for the moment.

-To apply SVD, we scale the survey data using scikit-learn's MinMaxScaler, which scales each feature to the interval $[0,1]$.
-The SVD is sensitive to the scale of variables, and without scaling, the answer to a question like ``minutes of night waking'' will appear as the feature that exhibits the most variance, because it takes values between 0 and 75 minutes, in contrast with all the 0-1 binary response questions on the surveys.
+The SVD was applied to the scaled survey data.
+Here we used the \emph{svd} function included in the base package of \textbf{R}.

-Visualization of the projection to the first two singular components given by singular value decomposition demonstrates the range of symptoms experienced by participants and illuminates the difficulty that we'll see in using supervised learning methods like decision trees and support vector machines to create accurate classifiers.
-The projections to the first two singular components in respondent space is in Figure \ref{fig:SVD}(a), with respondents "no OSA" and "OSA", and projection to symptom space is in Figure \ref{fig:SVD}(b).
-As demonstrated in this projection, control patients and symptomatic patients are not obviously separable, nor do they cluster cleanly.
+Visualization of the projection to the first two singular components demonstrates the range of symptoms experienced by participants and illuminates the difficulty that we will see in using supervised learning methods like decision trees and support vector machines to create accurate classifiers.
+The projections to the first two singular components in symptom space (or variable space), that is, the first two columns of $U$ are in the top image of \textbf{Figure \ref{fig:SVD}}, with the grayness of the point proportional to the magnitude of average difference between control and symptomatic patients.
+Meanwhile the bottom graph of \textbf{Figure \ref{fig:SVD}} displays the projections to the respondent space i.e. the first to columns of $V$, with respondents "no OSA" (stars) and "OSA" (dots).
+As demonstrated in this projection, control patients and symptomatic patients are not cleanly separable, and symptomatic patients are notable for their heterogeneity.
 This observation foreshadows the poor results we will see from classification algorithms.